bnithin215/NithinIQ/README.md

 ### 3. Configure Environment Variables

-**⚠️ Important**: You must configure your API keys before running the application.
+**Important**: You must configure your API keys before running the application.

 1. Copy the example environment files:
    ```bash